Gluten-Free Chocolate Crinkle Cookies

 • Cocoa Powder: Adds the chocolate flavor and deep brown color.

 • Gluten-Free All-Purpose Baking Flour with Xanthan Gum: The main gluten-free base.
-Use your favorite gluten-free baking flour.
+Use your favorite gluten-free baking flour, but make sure it includes xanthan gum.

 • Baking Soda: Gives the cookies a nice chewiness.